mntnd/.docs/manager.md

-# What does Project Management (PM) gives you
+# What does Project Management gives you

 * Experience in high profile project management.
 * A line to your CV/resume about the important job you do.
 Enterprises **love** that kind of stuff.
 * You can earn money by fixing bugs and adding features for others.
-We help you with that.
+We help you on the financial side of things.
 * Deep knowledge about how code automation works in GitHub repos.
 We'll teach you and guide though.
 * We would endorse you in every way possible.